Qtt4423/Qtt4423.Github.io/TravelProject.md

   The motivation behind this project was both personal and professional.
 As someone who loves traveling👙, I’ve always been curious about how companies know which vacation packages to promote.
 The travel industry is increasingly competitive, and I wanted to understand how data can enhance marketing strategies✍️.
 This project was unique because it aimed to optimize a company’s marketing budget and create tailored experiences for potential travelers🛄.

 **What Readers Will Gain:**<br>
 - 👋In this article, you will learn how data analytics can refine marketing strategies to shape the experience of 5,725 children and 4,888 adult travelers.
-We’ll uncover key customer insights, discover what influences purchasing decisions, and explore surprising findings that challenge conventional wisdom.🫰🏻<br><br>
+We’ll uncover key customer insights, discover what influences purchasing decisions, and explore surprising findings that challenge conventional wisdom.🫰🏻<br>
 - 👉Key Takeaways:
   - Pitch duration, designation, and marital status significantly impact whether a customer purchases a vacation package.
   - Children are a strong driving force for Sale.